A tribute to Eidur Gudjohnsen, football’s equivalent to Forrest Gump

 While other bicycle-kicks involve visible agility, Gudjohnsen’s effort sees him adopt the look of a man who has lived his entire life horizontally.

 While others accelerate into their bicycle kicks, he does the opposite, as if hitting the brake and coming to a controlled stop.

 It’s the unlikely calm of a man who both knows what’s expected of him within any individual set-up and is comfortable with his overall standing in the game.

 Put simply, it shows you don’t need to be the best player in the world to have unerring faith in your own talent.

-He had (and has) the look of a man who feels like he belongs not only on highlight reels but also on postcards and stamps, and yet he regularly surrounded himself with more headline-grabbing colleagues.
+To anyone not familiar with football, Gudjohnsen surely looked like a leading man.
+He had (and has) the look of a man who feels like he belongs not only on highlight reels but also on postcards and stamps, yet as a footballer he was only too happy to surround himself with more headline-grabbing colleagues.